 Air conditioning is not pervasive yet throughout Italy.
 There is AC in most city properties but there are many exquisite country properties that do not have AC.
 You’ll severely limit your choices if AC is a must-have in the countryside where breezes and thick walls ensure a cooler experience than in the cities.
 If it lists AC, ask which rooms.

 Window screens are not common either.
 More properties are adding them but there won’t be any screen doors, so even if the windows have screens, a pesky mosquito can still find its way in through open doors.
 Bring mosquito repellent.

 Most villas have washing machines, few have clothes dryers.

 Luxury villas that include an on-site housekeeper anticipate a tip in the range of €100 Euros/couple/week.

 Quality of WiFi is often an issue at country properties where thick walls, remote locations might mean only one spot on the premises with a strong WiFi signal.
 Time to get into vacation mode and unplug!

 The relative tranquility of a country setting still has its noises, so don’t expect absolute silence: anticipate roosters, farmer tending to crops, a dog barking in the distance and the rumble of farm vehicles.

-Many villas rent Saturday-to-Saturday during the high season.
-But we do have some very nice, more flexible options, too.
+Most villas rent Saturday-to-Saturday during the high season, so plan your travel based on that.
 On the other hand, most city properties can take shorter stays and have flexible arrival dates.